siddharth-143/Python-OpenCV/README.md

 # Python-OpenCV
-Basic of OpenCV library in python
+Basic's of OpenCV library in python
+For more information visit GeeksforGeeks